How Robust is your Fair Model? Exploring the Robustness of Diverse Fairness Strategies: Experiments

 \subsubsection{German Credit}

-The results for the German Credit data set are restricted to SVM with K=100.
-We chose this method for the German Credit data set because it contains the smallest number of samples, and SVM is the most computationally intensive method to use.
+The results for the German Credit data set are restricted to SVM, with K=100.
+We choose this method for the German Credit data set because it contains the smallest number of samples, and SVM is the most computationally intensive method to use.

-\paragraph*{Fairness -- German Credit}
+\paragraph{Fairness -- German Credit}

-The fairness measures for noisy data with the German Credit data set are displayed in Figure~\ref{german}(a--d).
-Notably, the true positive rate for $k=0$ is very poor for $f_1$ when compared to other methods -- it even performs worse than the baseline $f_0$.
+The fairness measures for noisy data with the German Credit data set are displayed in Figure~\ref{german}(\subref{german_fair_dp}, \subref{german_fair_eo}, \subref{german_fair_fp} \& \subref{german_fair_tp}).
+Notably, the true positive rate for $k=0$ is very poor for $f_{pre}$ when compared to other methods -- it even performs worse than the baseline $f_{base}$.
 This could be due to the class imbalance between the protected classes -- the linear transformation removes the dependency the data has on $\mathbf{A}=1$ but not $\mathbf{A}=0$.

-\paragraph*{Robustness -- German Credit}
+\paragraph{Robustness -- German Credit}

-The robustness metric for noisy German Credit data is shown in Figure~\ref{german}(e--h).
-Whilst we do see the usual trend of the post processing method wandering away from its initial solution as $k$ increases, suprisingly we also see poor robustness across the board for the true positive rate.
-More specifically: \begin{itemize} \item $R_k(M_{tp}, f_1, \mathbf{X})>1$ for small values of $k$; and \item $R_k(M_{tp}, f_{\{0,2,3\}},\mathbf{X}) > 1$ for all $k$. \end{itemize} Again, this is likely due to two things.
-Firstly the class ratio for the target data is poorly balanced -- people are almost three times as likely to have a bad credit rating than a good one.
+The robustness metric for noisy German Credit data is shown in Figure~\ref{german}(\subref{german_rob_dp}, \subref{german_rob_eo}, \subref{german_rob_fp} \& \subref{german_rob_tp}).
+While we do see the usual trend of the post-processing method wandering away from its initial solution as $k$ increases, suprisingly we also see poor robustness across the board for the true positive rate.
+More specifically: \begin{itemize} \item $R_k(M_{tp}, f_{pre}, \mathbf{X})>1$ for small values of $k$; and \item $R_k(M_{tp}, f_{\{base,in,post\}},\mathbf{X}) > 1$ for all $k$. \end{itemize} Again, this is likely due to two things.
+Firstly, the class ratio for the target data is poorly balanced -- people are almost three times as likely to have a bad credit rating than a good one.
 Adding to this, the ratio in the protected class is also poor.
 As such, optimising for the true positive rate is more challenging, as a smaller portion of the data is classed as positive.
 Only 10.9\% of the data are classed as $\{\mathbf{A}=0, \mathbf{Y}=1\}$, and so the linear transformation does not have much information.
-This could also be the cause of the instability in $f_2$ in both equalised odds and false positive for small values of $k$.
+This could also be the cause of the instability in $f_{in}$ in both equalised odds and false positive for small values of $k$.